Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 ### rtc_gen_test.cpp

 This program first judges the running mode according to the environment variable *XCL_EMULATION_MODE*, then chooses to  use binary file *rtc_gen_test_hw.xclbin* or *rtc_gen_test_hw_emu.xclbin* to finish the testing of RTL kernel *rtc_gen*.
 It will test both the 8-digit and 11-digit clock format, and the generated clock image will be displayed directly.
-The program also uses XRT low-level API *xclRegRead* to read and print out the value of register *time_val* of *rtc_gen* kernel, namely the value of the internal hardware time counter.
+The program also uses *kernel::read_register* API to read and print out the value of register *time_val* of *rtc_gen* kernel, namely the value of the internal hardware time counter.
 The value of *time_val* is also used to control the image display refresh.
 To ensure the correct operation of *xclRegRead* function, please ensure to create or modify *xrt.ini* file in the execution directory to add following lines:

 ~~~
 [Runtime]